addy4/TheMockInterview/README.md

 Front End - ReactJS

+Entries made by user : Candidate Name, Email-ID, Interview topic, Start-time, End-time

-The cadidates for the interview can be added using the postman app.
-Database with the name 'emp' is created and all candidates are inserted into a table having the name 'participants' .
-Scheduling will be done on the basis of time and date input provided by the users.
+Candidates (Name, Email-IDs) and scheduled interviews (date/time, topic) get listed as seperate tables on the UI.
+Scheduling is done on the basis of time and date input provided by the users.
 This springBoot+ReactJS application is a MAVEN based application where PostgreSQL is used for the database.

 Requirements :
 1. Apache Maven